sagarsanjaysutar/Design-Patterns-Exercises/Creational/Builder/README.md

 `Pizza(bool isSmall, bool hasCheese, bool hasThinCrust,....) resulting into ugly constructor.

 ## Questions

-1. Can the product be modified onces the builder builts it?
+1. Can the product be modified onces the builder builds it?
    - Product is immutable, once built.
 [Refer](https://stackoverflow.com/a/1953567)
 2. Is it compulsory that all builders share common method construction steps?
 What if Concrete builder A has more configs than base builder interface?
    - Yes.
 Concrete A can have more configs, but it needs to implement all base builder's methods.
 121 - Dive Into Design Pattern